Prof. Miguel Builes Marín

 TO A MASTER TEACHER OF PATHOLOGY: PROFESSOR MIGUEL BUILES

 Dr. Builes, a pathologist as few, passed away in April 2012.
 I had the pleasure of meeting him from my days as an undergraduate at the Faculty of Medicine.
-He was often found sitting in a chair at the Hospital San Vicente de Paul (Medellin), outdoors, making the digestion after lunch, looking to "pass the people" (as he said), enjoying the pleasure of seeing the daily life in the midst of the urban landscape, greeting many.
+He was often found sitting in a chair at the Hospital San Vicente de Paul (Medellin), outdoors, making the digestion after lunch, seeing "move people" (as he said), enjoying the pleasure of seeing the daily life in the midst of the urban landscape, greeting many.
 Everyone in the Hospital and the Faculty knew him; he was a friend of students, teachers and nonteaching employees; he was always friendly and smiling.
 He lived most of his life in Bello (Antioquia), where he arrived in the early years from his native Santo Domingo (Antioquia).
 From the baccalaureate he became part of the University of Antioquia, where he worked until retirement.
 Since shortly after completing his mandatory year of social service joined to the Department of Pathology as a resident.
-After linked as a teacher in 1976, completed his training at the National Institute of Cardiology, Mexico (Renal and Cardiovascular Pathology) and the Necker Hospital (Paris), in the latter was fortunate to study under one of the Renal Pathology largest in the world, Dr. Renee Habib, from whom gained first-hand the latest knowledge on Nephropathology.
+After linked as a teacher in 1976, completed his training at the National Institute of Cardiology, Mexico (Renal and Cardiovascular Pathology) and the Necker Hospital (Paris), in the latter he had the fortune to study under the tutelage of one of the most renowned pathologists in the world Dr. Renee Habib, from whom gained first-hand the latest knowledge on Nephropathology.

 All my life I will be grateful to my great teacher, he gave me all he could give me.
 He wanted his legacy is not lost and he sought who let their knowledge and concepts of life and love for the University.
 I want to feel that he found.
 To him all my heart, my energy in the pursuit of knowledge, the defense of our University and the transmission of their heritage.
 In much of my work is implicit the inheritance from my great teacher.